• Skip to main content

 If you love learning about the various regions of the south and the recipes and ingredients they produce you need to check out Southern Food: Then & Now.

-We’ve found this to be a problem over the years as have many jambalaya cooks.
-It can not be cooked enough by the time the liquid is absorbed.
-In that case, you’ll have a crunchy middle and nobody likes crunchy rice, right?
+We've found that getting the rice cooked just right to be a problem over the years.
+If it's not cooked enough by the time the liquid is absorbed you'll have a crunchy middle.
+Nobody likes crunchy rice.

 Or, it gets mushy and overcooked.
 That's not good either.

 All of the requisite flavors are there and just sing out to be enjoyed.
-If mushy or crunchy rice would get in the way of the that enjoyment, then we believe it’s a problem to be dealt with.
-So we have dealt with that problem by bringing you the best jambalaya recipe ever!
+If mushy or crunchy rice would get in the way of the that enjoyment, then we believe it's a problem to be dealt with.
+So we have done just that by bringing you the best jambalaya recipe ever!

 BE SURE TO WATCH THE VIDEO BELOW FOR A QUICK LOOK AT HOW THIS EASY JAMBALAYA COMES TOGETHER!